Animal Control

 ANIMAL CONTROL

-At the Pound Shelter you can: report animal control bylaw violations, adopt a dog, volunteer as a dog walker, report your lost dog, donate or just drop by to talk to our knowledgeable staff.
+Through Bylaw Services and Animal Control you can: report animal control bylaw violations, adopt a dog, report your lost dog, or just talk to our knowledgeable staff.

 Our shelter is a maximum adoption facility.
 Every effort is made to reunite lost dogs with their owners and to re-home adoptable dogs.
 Adoptable dogs are those that show no signs of behavioural defects that could pose a health or safety risk to the public and have shown no signs of disease, injury or conditions that could adversely affect the health of the dog.
 There is no time limit for animals in our care.
 As long as they are happy and healthy, we will continue to try to find them their forever home.